Price modelling under generalized fractional Brownian motion: Introduction

-The aim of this communication is to use the gfBm for financial modelling and the arrival to the European option pricing formula by means of the generalized fractional It\^o lemma and the solution of the related Fokker-Planck equation.
+This manuscript aims to use the gfBm for financial modelling and its application in the computation of risk-measures and the pricing of European options.
 The rest of the paper is organized in the following way.
-At next, some useful properties and auxiliary results about gfBm, are described.
-Later, in Section \ref{sec:European-option-pricing}, the option pricing formulas for both BS and CEV models driven by gfBm are derived.
-Finally, \vpageref{sec:Summary}, the main conclusions are displayed.
+First, we describe some helpful properties and auxiliary about gfBm, including the generalized fractional Itô lemma and the related 'effective' Fokker-Planck equation.
+Later, in Section \ref{sec:Price model}, we arrive at the transition density function for a price process driven by a gfBm with proportional drift (Black-Scholes type).
+In Section \ref{sec:Applications}, we derive the Value-at-Risk and Expected Shortfall, in addition to the close-form formula for European vanilla contracts.
+At next, a \hyperref[sec:A-CEV-type-extension]{CEV-type exension} is proposed computing European Call and Put prices.
+Finally, the main conclussions are displayed.